-Oh the problems with Renfe.com!
+Oh the many, many problems with Renfe.com!
 I’m fluent in Spanish and have used the site for years, but I still get plenty of error messages myself.

 We’ve put together some of the major problems and what to do about them in this article, but basically the solutions boil down to one simple thing: buy your tickets elsewhere.